 There is no fixed amount on individual scholarships.

 Applications for this scholarship are available at the time of admission into the program.
-The application process closes for each yearly cycle on April 1 (although a new deadline will be set for 2020 due to COVID-19 issues).
 Recipient decisions are made annually in the spring of each year.
-Amounts will vary but typically cover a significant amount of tuition and or board.
+Amounts will vary but typically cover a significant amount of tuition and/or board.
 Students may re-apply annually.

 In order to be considered for the scholarship, you MUST provide the following: